franbcn93/React_1/README.md

 # React_1
 My first test with react.
-Hi
+Hi How are you